letsencrypt/boulder/test/PKI.md

 the PKI you want to issue in, and run `minica -domains YOUR_NEW_DOMAINs`.
 If you're updating the gRPC PKI, please make sure to update grpc-creds/generate.sh.

 The issuance PKI consists of a root and two intermediates.
-Certificates issued by Boulder tests are issued from the second of these two intermediates.
-During tests, the keys are loaded into SoftHSM in a Docker container named "bhsm".
-Boulder uses pkcs11-proxy to communicate with SoftHSM running in that container and request signature operations, simulating use of a real HSM.
-The .json files in the issuance PKI provide the parameters used to login to the simulated PKCS#11 token (aka HSM).
+These certificates and their keys are generated using the `ceremony` tool during integration testing.
+The private keys are stored in SoftHSM, and the public keys and certificates are written out to /tmp.
+The test/test-*.key-pkcs11.json files contain the PKCS#11 variables needed to access these keys from boulder.

+The following files are used in the generation/access of the root and intermediates.

 Root:
-   test-root.pem, test-root.key, test-root.key.der, test-root.key-pkcs11.json

-Intermediate 1 (happy hacker fake CA): test-ca.der test-ca.key test-ca.key.der test-ca.key-pkcs11.json test-ca.pem
+   * test/test-root.key-pkcs11.json
+   * test/cert-ceremonies/root-ceremony-rsa.yaml

+Intermediate 1 `CA intermediate (RSA) A`:
+   * test/test-ca.key-pkcs11.json
+   * test/cert-ceremonies/intermediate-key-ceremony-rsa.yaml
+   * test/cert-ceremonies/intermediate-ceremony-rsa-a.yaml

-Intermediate 2 (h2ppy h2cker fake CA):
+Intermediate 2 `CA intermediate (RSA) B`:
-   test-ca2.key test-ca2.pem
+   * test/test-ca.key-pkcs11.json
+   * test/cert-ceremonies/intermediate-key-ceremony-rsa.yaml
+   * test/cert-ceremonies/intermediate-ceremony-rsa-b.yaml

-Certificate test-example.pem, together with test-example.key are self-signed certs used in tests.
+Certificate test-example.pem, together with test-example.key are self-signed certs used in integration tests.
 They were generated using: openssl req -x509 -newkey rsa:4096 -keyout test-example.key -out test-example.pem -days 36500 -nodes  -subj "/CN=www.example.com"

-The issuance PKI also consists of versions of Intermediate 1 and Intermediate 2 that are cross signed by an alternate root (test-root2.pem, test-root2.key):
-    test-ca-cross.pem, test-ca2-cross.pem